 - Fill the body of the samovar with water.
 Plug the cord in, and turn on the knob, if your samovar has one.
 Bring water to a boil.
 This can take approximately 30 minutes.

-- Add boiling water to the tea pot.
+- Fill the teapot with the tea, and the cardamom, if using.
+Add boiling water to the tea pot.

 - Place the filled teapot on top of the samovar.
 Allow to simmer for at least 15 to 30 minutes.